backdrop-contrib/leaflet_widget/README.md

 ## Installation tips:

 - Currently Geofield Leaflet uses the [Leaflet] library provided by the [Leaflet Drupal] module.
 - This module requires the latest dev release of [GeoPHP] as there are issues with parsing GeoJSON in the latest stable release.
-- Make sure you have the most recent version of the [Leaflet.draw] plugin in your 'libraries' directory (see [Libraries API].
+- Make sure you have the most recent version of the [Leaflet.widget] plugin in your 'libraries' directory (see [Libraries API].

 [Leaflet]: http://leaflet.cloudmade.com